Favorite Wildlife that Can Be Found in Urban/Suburban Neighborhoods

 In India, gray langurs are allowed to live in cities and are a common sight there.

-The Mohol galago is found in the suburbs of Johannesburg and Pretoria in Africa, so it makes sense that galagos are city animals, not just wild animals.
-They are really cute-looking.
+The Mohol galago is found in the suburbs of Johannesburg and Pretoria in Africa.
+It makes sense that galagos are city animals, not just wild animals.

 Strangely, Indian leopards are living in the city of Bera alongside humans, despite being large predators.

-Wild Asian elephants are found in various cities of Asia (as domesticated animals), not just in the wild.
-They are (currently) the largest city animals alive today.
+Wild Asian elephants are found in various cities of Asia as domesticated animals, not just in the wild.
+They are currently the largest city animals alive today.